ephraim13825/KZTimer/README.md

 - Ranking system is based on your mapcycle.txt file
 - A very large sqlite database can cause server lags (i prefer a mysql database)
 - The climbers menu of KZTimer keeps updating and blocking 3rd party menu.
 But you are able to add exceptions in addons\sourcemod\configs\kztimer\exceptions_list.txt for sourcemod commands which create menus (e.g. sm_knife)
-- Knife plugins in combination with KZTimer cause server crashes!
-(I'm working on this issue)
+- Knife plugins in combination with KZTimer might cause server crashes!